JTSDK/jtsdk64-tools/docs/setup/conslusion.md

-# Setup Conslusion
+# Setup Conclusion

 This setup process only touched on the basics of what the environment can do.
 Exploring the remaining sections will help to understand the vast capabilities a collection of this sort is capable of.

-As time goes on with the this stream, more documentation will be added to highlight use case senarios in addition to more advanced topics of the `JTSDK64-Tools` echosystem.
+As time goes on with the this stream, more documentation will be added to highlight use case scenarios in addition to more advanced topics of the `JTSDK64-Tools` ecosystem.

 ## Desktop Final Results